 National Public Sector Procurement

-F4F is launching a national public fleet procurement program through a partnership with the National Joint Powers Alliance (NJPA) designed to increase the deployment of alternative fuel vehicles and infrastructure by aggregating demand and reducing upfront costs.
-Participants will be able to purchase and lease discounted vehicles off of NJPA's wide variety of contracts.
+F4F has launched a national public fleet procurement program through a partnership with the National Joint Powers Alliance (NJPA) designed to increase the deployment of alternative fuel vehicles and infrastructure by aggregating demand and reducing upfront costs.
+Participants are now able to purchase and lease discounted vehicles off of NJPA's wide variety of contracts.

 National Private Sector Procurement